regnosoftware/regno-standard/README.md

 3. Implement the **Regno Standard** into your existing product or as a standalone API.
 The official commercial API for the **Regno Standard** is implemented by Regno Software.
 Visit www.regno.ai or www.regnocloud.com for more information.

-For more information about the **Regno Standard**, please contact us at standard.regno.ai
+For more information about the **Regno Standard**, please contact us at standard@regno.ai